 Alternative Dispute Resolution In Perspective

-ADR is an acronym for Alternative Dispute Resolution which generally refers to other processes of resolving dispute outside courtroom litigation.
+ADR generally refers to other processes of resolving dispute outside courtroom litigation.
 Major ADR processes include Negotiation, Mediation, Conciliation, Arbitration, Early Neutral Evaluation (ENE) and other Hybrids.
 Contrary to the wide held impression, ADR is not a substitute for litigation.
 It complements litigation.
 ADR is not just a solution to the problem of congestion in courts.
 It is a necessary part of any efficient framework for dispute resolution and access to justice.
-Thurs, even where there are no delays in litigation, ADR is still a vital component of justice delivery in any society that seeks to effectively guarantee and protect citizen’s rights.
+Thus, even where there are no delays in litigation, ADR is still a vital component of justice delivery in any society that seeks to effectively guarantee and protect citizen’s rights.
 This is so because, it is not all disputes that are about legal right and wrong, which is the foundation on which litigation is largely based.
 This is particularly important in the protection and enforcement of social and economic rights.
 Most of the issues that usually arise in this area cannot effectively be resolved by the application of strict legal principles.
 Issues relating to psychological needs and values, which most social rights involve, are better resolved by ADR than litigation.
 The primary objective of every legal system is to render justice and access to justice is one of the cherished goals, which is the sine qua non for the existence of a democratic and civilized state.
 It is, therefore, one of the prime functions of a welfare state to provide adequate dispute-resolution mechanisms and indeed in a democratic society people must have effective access to such dispute resolution mechanisms as the maxim ‘ubi jus ibi remedium’ cannot be permitted to be reduced to an empty promise

 The main characteristics of ADR processes include: